Lognormal Distribution Excel Function

 Where μ is the mean of ln(x) and σ is the standard deviation of ln(x).

-In financial analysis, the LOGNORM.DIST function is often used in analyzing stock prices as normal distribution cannot be used to model stock prices.
-The normal distribution includes a negative side and stock prices cannot fall below zero.
+In financial analysis, the LOGNORM.DIST function is often used in analyzing stock prices, as normal distribution cannot be used to model stock prices.
+The normal distribution includes a negative side, but stock prices cannot fall below zero.

 Also, the function is useful in pricing options.
 The Black-Scholes model uses the lognormal distribution as its basis to determine option prices.

 The LOGNORM.DIST function uses the following arguments:

 - X (required argument) – This is the value at which we wish to evaluate the function.

 - Mean (required argument) – The mean of In(x).

 - Standard_dev (required argument) – This is the standard deviation of In(x).